JulieLoi/social-media-app/client/README.md

 Edit account info...

 WORK ON MY LOGIN/REGISTER...
 -Add more restrictions on the data, mention it in the red text...
+DONE -When logging in with non-existing account, mention that email is not in use.
--When logging in with non-existing account, mention that email is not in use.
+-For wrong user/pass, use "wrong email or password"

--Mention wrong password...
+Location
 npm i country-state-city